jparyani/mediagoblin/docs/source/deploying.rst

     ./bin/easy_install flup

 This concludes the initial configuration of the development environment.
-In the future, if at any point you want update your codebase, you should also run::
+In the future, you want update your codebase, you should also run::

     ./bin/python setup.py develop --upgrade && ./bin/gmg migrate.